Keyboard layout: Compose key

 A Compose key can be characterized as a generic dead key that may, in some systems, be available instead of or in addition to the more specific dead keys.
 It allows access to a wide range of predefined extra characters by interpreting a whole sequence of keystrokes following it.
 For example, striking followed by (apostrophe) and then results in á (a with acute accent), followed by and then results in æ (ae ligature/letter), and followed by and then results in © (copyright symbol).

 The key is supported by the X Window System (used by most Unix-like operating systems, including most Linux distributions).
 Some keyboards have a key labeled "Compose", but any key can be configured to serve this function.
 For example, the otherwise redundant right-hand key may, when available, be used for this purpose.
 This can be emulated in Windows with third-party programs, such as WinCompose.

 System command keys

-Depending on the application, some keyboard keys are not used to enter a printable character but instead are interpreted by the system as a formatting, mode shift, or special commands to the system.
-The following examples are found on personal computer keyboards.
+Depending on the application, some keyboard keys are not used to enter a printable character but instead are interpreted by the system as formatting, mode shift, or special commands.
+These may be found on personal computer keyboards.